bsc-s2/pykit/ratelimiter/README.md

 -   `permits`:
     specifies the permits per second.
+    It can be a int, float, long value.
+    If permits is 1, it means we can get 1 permit one second.

 -   `max_burst`
     specifies the permits that can max stored in second.
     Default is 1 second.
-    If permits is 2/s, and max_burst is specified as 2 seconds ,
-    the max capacity we can hold is 2 * 2 = 4 permits.
+    If permits is 2/s, and max_burst is specified as 2 seconds, the max capacity we can hold is 2 * 2 = 4 permits.

 ### RateLimiter.consume